soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 9-13 Amendment or Repeal.* ::

-This order may be amended or repealed only upon joint order of the Department of Health, the Department of Housing Preservation and Development and the Department of Sanitation pursuant to § 1043 of the New York City Charter. § 51-66 effective August 29, 1973.
+This order may be amended or repealed only upon joint order of the Department of Health, the Department of Housing Preservation and Development and the Department of Sanitation pursuant to § 1043 of the New York City Charter.